Klortho/ZBlocks/README.md

 Is in ZBlocks.js here.

 # Design

 * All function blocks (all blocks?) are reporters; there are no "step" blocks.
 * No mutations -- all "setter-type" blocks return a copy.

-* So, motion for example:
 * The display window is an immutable object which is a view into a complex data structure that describes the states of things as a function of time.

-    * Something like "glide 5 steps in 1 second" does this:
+* Example: "glide 5 steps in 1 second":
-        * Returns a new sprite-view object.
+    * Returns a new sprite-view object, which is a chain of views,
-        * A sprite-view object is recursively nested, so
-        * What get's returned here is comprises a list of (sub-)sprite-views with the latest being:
+    * The latest being:
         * time-translation such that t=0 relative to the end time of the previous sprite-view in the chain
         * likewise, position-translation
         * a function relating position to time: x = 5t
     * The return value of this function can be chained to the next sprite-view.

+- graphical contexts - most generally, any graphical context is a chain of general coordinate transformations.
+- transformations can be general, but the most common ones are
+    - linear (e.g. constant motion)
+    - geometric (e.g. steadily increasing scale)
+    - cyclic (steadily changing direction, hue, etc.)

+* Example: spiral (of any underlying shape)
+    - A GC that defines a steady increase in scale with time,
+    - wrapping any kind of continuous cyclic drawing

 * sprite-view
+    * It's really a graphical context.
+More specifically, a set of graphical contexts, since different parts of the sprite can have different transformation rules,
     * All sprite-views are relative.
 The state variables, like time, position, scale, etc., accumulate.
 So all methods for those have to be given a reference sprite-view, which is one that exists previous to the current